-The Local User interface describes how to configure the system user name and password for the web management login.
-To change the Name and Password, user just needs to input a new Name and New Password then confirm the new password in this Local User section.
+The Local User interface describes how to configure the system user name, privilege and password for the web management login.
+To change the Name, privilege and Password, user just needs to input a new Name, select the Privilege and New Password then confirm the new password in this Local User section.
 After finished, click Submit to apply the changes.
 Don't forget to Save the settings.
 Try to re-login with the new User Name and Password.